Text baby to 444999

-The goals of Parents as Teachers, a long term, evidence-based home visiting program, are to increase parent knowledge of early childhood development and improve parenting practices; provide early detection of developmental delays and health issues; prevent child abuse and neglect; increase children's school readiness and school success.
+The goals of Parents as Teachers, a long term, evidence-based family visiting program, are to increase parent knowledge of early childhood development and improve parenting practices; provide early detection of developmental delays and health issues; prevent child abuse and neglect; increase children's school readiness and school success.

 Expectant mothers and families with infants.
-Through the MIECHV funding, services are provided to young, low-income women and their families in Central Falls, Pawtucket, Providence, and Woonsocket.
+Through the MIECHV funding, services are provided to low-income women and men and their families in Central Falls, Pawtucket, Providence, and Woonsocket.
 Elsewhere in Rhode Island, there are other Parents as Teachers programs, each with their own eligibility requirements.
 For more information on other Parents as Teachers programs in Rhode Island, please contact the Rhode Island Parent Information Network.

 Parents Educators are committed to providing services that embrace and celebrate the richness of all cultures within families.
 While acknowledging that families have challenges, Parent Educators work with the strengths of each family to manage those challenges.

 During prenatal visits, Parent Educators can link expectant mothers with a medical home for their prenatal care.
 After the birth of a child, Parent Educators work with parents to make sure the child is receiving his or her well-child visits and is up-to-date on hearing, vision, and developmental screenings and immunizations.